White Sox vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez has seven doubles, eight home runs, 16 walks and 34 RBI (32 total hits).
+- Alvarez has 33 hits with seven doubles, nine home runs, 17 walks and 35 RBI.

-- Alvarez will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is hitting .314 with three doubles, two home runs, four walks and seven RBI.
+- Alvarez hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 games he is batting .306 with three doubles, three home runs, four walks and eight RBI.

 Alvarez Recent Games